maksymrzd/dockerImageHosting/README.md

 Then I added the connection block, which uses access keys to connect.<br>
 Then I need to provision .conf configuration file for nginx web server.<br>
 <br>
 Nginx - web server that has gained popularity in recent years due to its speed and efficiency in handling a large number of concurrent connections.Nginx is known for its low memory usage and ability to handle high traffic with less hardware resources.
-It also supports multiple programming languages, but is most commonly used as a reverse proxy, load balancer, or HTTP cache server.
+It also supports multiple programming languages, but is most commonly used as a reverse proxy, load balancer, or HTTP cache server.<br>
 <br>
 That's how I provision .conf file:<br>